-- 10. Public Address System: The game director will ensure that a satisfactorily working public address system is available.
+- 12. Public Address System: The game director will ensure that a satisfactorily working public address system is available.
 A wireless microphone system may be used by the referee to announce infractions, penalties, and the offending team only.
 An announcer must also be provided.
 The game director should remind the announcer that "play by play" descriptions of the game are prohibited.
-Announcers are also to refrain from editorializing or promoting one team/player over another. - 11.
-Pre-Game Ceremony: Refer to page 24 for pre-game ceremony procedures. - 12.
-Athletic Trainers: Schools requesting medical services are to provide the necessary supplies for the athletic trainer at all regular season and tournament events. - 13.
-Per NFHS Rule 1-6-1...Communication devices including but not limited to an audio recorder, Local Area Network (LAN) phones and/or headsets, mobile phones, still photograph(s), film, analog or digital video(s) and/or internet depictions, shall not be used to communicate with a player except during an outside 9-yard mark conference. - 14.
-Game Ball: The official game ball for the 2023-24 season will be Wilson WTF1003B GST - 15.
+Announcers are also to refrain from editorializing or promoting one team/player over another. - 13.
+Pre-Game Ceremony: Refer to page 25 for pre-game ceremony procedures. - 14.
+Athletic Trainers: Schools requesting medical services are to provide the necessary supplies for the athletic trainer at all regular season and tournament events. - 15.
+Per NFHS Rule 1-6-1...Communication devices including but not limited to an audio recorder, Local Area Network (LAN) phones and/or headsets, mobile phones, still photograph(s), film, analog or digital video(s) and/or internet depictions, shall not be used to communicate with a player except during an outside 9-yard mark conference. - 16.
+Game Ball: The official game ball for the 2025-26 season will be Wilson WTF1003B GST - 17.
 Rosters shall be complete via the NHIAA website.
 If a team is going to make the tournament, a team photo in uniform (no warm-ups and no mascots allowed) must be submitted with photo lineup.
-If no photo is received a logo will be supplemented.

-16. Each coach should be familiar with the NHIAA By-Law Article IX: Sportsmanship, Section 6 E: Sportsmanship: Any player who leaves the bench area during an interscholastic athletic event where an altercation is taking place in the playing area shall receive a one-game disqualification for the next scheduled game.
+If no photo is received a logo will be supplemented. - 18.
+Each coach should be familiar with the NHIAA By-Law Article IX: Sportsmanship, Section 6 E: Should a coach disqualification occur in the final contest of that season (including tournament play), with no remaining scheduled games in that level/sport, the suspension shall be served in the next two regular season or post season contest for that coach.
+If a disqualification is administered to a coach in their final game of coaching for that school, it is the expectation that the school will take immediate and appropriate disciplinary action.
+(CM 5.2023)